mwheymans/psfmi/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:
+Started the Description with just "Provides..." and did not capitalize non-names (e.g. Likelihood - likelihood).

+I have added references as  (year) <doi:...>

+I have changed my examples into small executable examples in all of my Rd-files.

+## Resubmission
+This is a resubmission.
+In this version I have:
 Omitted the mis-spelled words, the date field and adjusted the examples so that they run <5s.

 ## Test environments